 Defining Current

-Defining a cathode and anode as positive and negative, or as the source and sink of a current, depends on your definition of current itself.
+Defining anode vs cathode as negative vs positive, or as the source vs sink of a current, depends on your definition of current itself.
 Current can describe the flow of positive or negative charge:

 • Conventional current describes the flow of positive charge.
 This is despite the fact electrons constitute the actual electrical flow.